 We are represented by individuals and teams from local competitions to national tournaments.
 The College also offers exciting overseas sports trips.
-In 2019 our Girls Volleyball team travelled to Hawaii.

 Sport will always play a big role at the College and Nayland will encourage our students to participate and excel in whatever sport they choose.